Exoprosopa jacchus

-Exoprosopa jacchus is a species of 'bee flies' belonging to the family Bombyliidae subfamily Anthracinae.
+Exoprosopa jacchus is a species of bee fly belonging to the family Bombyliidae, in subfamily Anthracinae.

-Commonly named 'silvery bee-fly', this species is present in most of Europe.
+Commonly named the silvery bee-fly, this species is present in most of Europe.

 The average body length of the adults reaches 12 mm.
 The head and the thorax are dark-brown.
 The thorax is quite hairy and marked by silvery-white scales.
 The abdomen is blackish with a few silver hair stripes and it is hairy on the sides.
 The wings are mottled light and dark-brown, with hyaline patches on the front border cell (R1).
 The third segment of the antennae is longer than the fourth.